nlamprian/ArduinoPixel/README.md

 API
 ---

-The web server offers an API to;
+The web server offers an API to:
 * Get info about the strip
 * Turn the strip on and off
 * Change the color of the strip